Your guide to standard quilt sizes

 When you're making a quilt for babies, there may actually be a few different uses for nursery quilts, and this can affect the finished size you settle on.
 Many baby quilts are square in shape and can range from 30 inches (91cm) up to 47inches (120cm), though there's no hard and fast rule to the size you make.

-In addition, older babies or young toddlers may be sleeping in a toddler bed (this usually involves the sane size mattress as a cot bed but without the cot sides and lower to the ground than an adult single bed).
-So before you do embark on a baby quilt, do a bit of snooping (if it's a gift!) first to check what exact size to make.
+In addition, older babies or young toddlers may be sleeping in a toddler bed (this usually involves the same size mattress as a cot bed but without the cot sides and lower to the ground than an adult single bed).
+So before you embark on a baby quilt, do a bit of snooping (if it's a gift!) first to check what exact size to make.

-If you're just looking for a general baby quilt size though, use our table above as a guide.
+If you're just looking for a general baby quilt size, though, use our table above as a guide.

 What size is a lap quilt?

 On a basic level, lap quilts are smaller than traditional quilts, but large enough for an adult to snuggle up under.
 They need to be big enough to fit under while you're reading a good book or watching Netflix, but not too bulky.
-Think about the purpose of the quilt when you're making it – so if you were making a quilt for someone in a wheelchair for example, you'd want it to be small enough not to jam under the wheels, while offering enough warmth to keep them fully covered.
+Think about the purpose of the quilt when you're making it – so if you were making a quilt for someone in a wheelchair, for example, you'd want it to be small enough not to jam under the wheels, while offering enough warmth to keep them fully covered.